rotty/sqlite2dir/README.md

 ## Planned features

 These features are planned, roughly in the order of the author's perceived importance.
-The git version of this README will have items checked, indicating already implemented, but yet unreleased features.
+During development, items will be moved from below into the [changelog](./NEWS.md) upon completion.

+- An option to generate a short report, suitable as an email message body.
-- [ ] A test harness including some basic smoke tests.
+- A test harness including some basic smoke tests.
-- [ ] Support for the SQLite "blob" data type.
+- Support for the SQLite "blob" data type.
 A basic implementation would be to hash the blob content, and spit it out disk as its own file.
 The DB column would then contain a reference like `{"blob-sha3-256": "SHA-3-here"}`.
 An improvement would be to base64-encode small blobs, and store them inline.

 ## Possible future features